- Granville Hotel - Waterford (1)

-Your chauffeur will take you around Cong this morning, and you can walk the grounds of the castle before heading north toward Sligo.
-You'll take the route through Castlebar, Ballina, and Enniscrone so that you can sample some of the wonderful coastline.
+You can spend the morning taking a tour around Cong and the grounds of the castle before heading north toward Sligo.
+Take the route through Castlebar, Ballina, and Enniscrone so that you can sample some of the wonderful coastline.
 The movie Calvary starring Brendan Glesson, Chris O'Dowd, and many other well known Irish faces was shot in the little village of Easkey.
 Stop there to take a short stroll along the beach and take in any of the signature stopping points along the Wild Atlantic Way if you have time.

-The drive will continue around Lough Gill and under the shadow of Ben Bulben before returning to your hotel for the night.
+Take a drive around Lough Gill and under the shadow of Ben Bulben before returning to your hotel for the night.

 Overnight at Markree Castle

 You'll leave Sligo again this morning and head over to County Meath.
 As usual, we have a scenic detour that will take you into Northern Ireland for a little while.
 Miss Julie, a period drama similar to Downton Abbey and starring Colin Farrell and Jessica Chastain, is set in the lush Lakeland county of Fermanagh.
 The stately elegance and vast grounds of Castle Coole are as seductive as the film itself.

 Countinue through Armagh and Newry before taking a further detour to explore the scenery around Carlingford and Cooley, which is just another of Ireland's many hidden gems.
 Continue through Dundalk and onto your destination.

 Overnight at Bellingham Castle